jtsulliv/jtsulliv.github.io/_posts/2017-08-16-perceptron.md

 The single-layer [Perceptron](https://en.wikipedia.org/wiki/Perceptron) is the simplest of the artificial neural networks (ANNs).
 It was developed by American psychologist [Frank Rosenblatt](https://en.wikipedia.org/wiki/Frank_Rosenblatt) in the 1950s.

-The Perceptron is a linear classifier used for binary predictions.
+Like [Logistic Regression](https://www.dataoptimal.com/logistic-regression/), the Perceptron is a linear classifier used for binary predictions.
 This means that in order for it to work, the data must be [linearly separable](https://en.wikipedia.org/wiki/Linear_separability).

 ![png](/images/perceptron/linsep_new.png?raw=True)